Tensile Creep of Metakaolin-Limestone Powder Ultra-High- Performance Concrete

-Rodolfo Bonetti, Oguzhan Bayrak, Kevin Folliard, Thanos Drimalas
+Rodolfo Bonetti, Oguzhan Bayrak, Kevin Folliard, and Thanos Drimalas

 Appears on pages(s):

-cast orientation; drying shrinkage; mix composition; tensile creep; UHPC
+casting orientation; drying shrinkage; mixture composition; tensile creep; ultra-high-performance concrete (UHPC)